 from sentry_sdk import capture_exception try: a_potentially_failing_function() except Exception as e: # Alternatively the argument can be omitted capture_exception(e)

 Another common operation is to capture a bare message.
 A message is textual information that should be sent to Sentry.
-Typically messages are not emitted, but they can be useful for some teams.
+Typically, our SDKs don't automatically capture messages, but you can capture them manually.

 from sentry_sdk import capture_message capture_message('Something went wrong')